nordic-institute/X-Road-code-samples/README.md

 installation using [Example Adapter](https://github.com/vrk-kpa/xrd4j/tree/master/example-adapter) service.
 Another alternative for development/testing is [X-Road Test Service](https://github.com/petkivim/x-road-test-service).
 All the examples in this repository use Example Adapter service.

+**List of Reusable X-Road Components**

 In addition, this repository also provides a [list](COMPONENTS.md) of reusable X-Road components implemented by the X-Road community.
+Before adding new components to the list please take a look at the [Component Description Guidelines](COMPONENT_DESCRIPTION_GUIDELINES.md).

 ## Prerequisites